Section I: Student Government Association

 a.
 Coordinate publicity for all SGA activities.

 b.
-Maintain and update the SGA website and bulletin board to keep the Sweet Briar community and outside communities informed of SGA business.
+Maintain and update the SGA Facebook page, website, and bulletin board to keep the Sweet Briar community and outside communities informed of SGA business.

-- Display voting records of motions on the SGA Bulletin Board and on the SGA website.
+c.
+Display voting records of motions on the SGA bulletin board and on the SGA website.

-- A full constitution or set of procedures and guidelines of each Standing Committee is on file with the President of SGA.
+1. A full constitution or set of procedures and guidelines of each Standing Committee is on file with the President of SGA.
 The officers of SGA shall approve all constitutions and by-laws of standing committees.
-Constitutions and by-laws of standing committees shall be amended by the same procedure as that used for amendments to the SGA constitution.
+Constitutions and by-laws of standing committees shall be amended by the same procedure as that used for amendments to the SGA Constitution.
 The Standing Committees included under SGA are the following:

 a.
 Academic Affairs Committee